 The Index is published ordered geographically — by place-name ("Parish") within County — and that is suitable for the vast majority of index-lines.
 However, some resources aren't specific to a particular place, or even to a county, so (just now) around 100 items are listed at the end of the Index.
 Many of these are guides on a particular subject or First World War histories, but there may well be other similar resources listed within the main body of the Index that aren't of Category "Guide" or "History WWI", yet could still be of interest to you too.
 The whole object is to be able to find things, even if they're not in the most obvious place — indeed, there may be NO obvious place.

 (Incidentally, you may also find more general Census, Directory and History items at the end of the Suffolk entries, and within entries where the "County" is described as "East Anglia", "England", "Eng&Wales", "UK" or "British Isles".
 These are Index-lines where the Parish has been left blank.)

 If you have a particular interest, say, in the First World War, you will also want to identify relevant items outside the Category "History WWI' that we've catalogued more appropriately as, say, "Biog/Remin" (Biographies and Reminiscences) or "MIs" (Memorial Inscriptions, etc.).
 You can use the Microsoft Excel "Edit" > "Find" function (or your software application's equivalent Search facility) to find records annotated with "[WWI" (double-U/double-U/eye) within their Titles.
 They might otherwise include any of several terms such as "First World War", "Great War", "World War 1", "World War I", "World War One", "Somme", "Spanish flu" or "trench" — or indeed contain none of these at all.
 Our "keywords", such as "[WWI", therefore act much like "#hashtags" that social-media users will be familiar with.

 Unfortunately, we don't have access to the powerful so-called "fuzzy search" algorithms employed by Google and the like — but then we don't have their technical support budget either!
 So, successful Searches require a precise character-match, but aren't generally "case specific" — so, for example, lower-case "wwi" is the equivalent of upper-case "WWI" (unless you specifically block such matching).
 Also, a search for (say) "port" would find the word "transported" anywhere within an index-line (not just within the Title), so it's not searching only on whole words either.
-Likewise, as the string of characters "WWI" itself occurs within the Category "History WWI", that Search would also find all those entries too, but as our annotations are always surrounded (by convention as "Editor's comments") with square brackets, a Search for "[WWI" instead restricts your results to just entries from other Categories — as also "[census" ignores entries within Category "Census".
+Likewise, as the string of characters "WWI" itself occurs within the Category "History WWI", that Search would also find all those entries too, but as our annotations are usually surrounded by square brackets (following the traditional "Editor's comments" convention), a Search for "[WWI" instead restricts your results to just entries from other Categories — as also "[census" ignores entries within Category "Census".

 (Incidentally, there is a similar, but quite unrelated, Search facility in the left margins of the homepage and the main Links webpage for searching for almost anything on this website — but not for events (such as notifications or reports of our talks), which for now is a website-service restriction.)

 You might realise by now that you could also use the Excel "Edit" > "Sort" function (or equivalent) to reorder the Index.
 For example, you might sort on the second and fifth columns (B = "Category" and E = "Title") of the Index, to bring (say) all the "Biog/Remin" items together, whilst reordering them alphabetically by Title.

-(Depending on your platform and software, a downloaded copy of the Index may be "read-only" for you, preventing any changes to it, such as sorting — though any version circulated with the Newsletter shouldn't be limited in this way.
-If you wish to sort or otherwise edit the Index for your own use, you'll need a "read-write" version — just email the Webmaster at firstname.lastname@example.org, asking for a copy to be sent to you, if you find that you need one.)
+(Depending on your platform and software, a downloaded copy of the Index may be "read-only" for you, preventing any changes to it, such as sorting.
+If you wish to sort or otherwise edit the Index for your own use, you'll need a "read-write" version — just email the Webmaster at firstname.lastname@example.org, asking for a copy to be sent to you, if you'd find that helpful.)

-You could also gather (say) all the photos together by sorting on the second and fourth columns — B = "Category" (because "Photos" is a Category), with D = "Parish" or E = "Title".
+You could also gather (say) all the maps or photos together by sorting on the second and fourth (and/or fifth) columns — B = "Category" (because "Map", "Maps", "Photo" and "Photos" are all Categories), with D = "Parish" (and/or E = "Title").
 To illustrate how useful this can be, we have in fact already done this for the OS 25" County or National Grid Plans series of maps, sorting them by different columns and saving the results in three additional pages (or "jobsheets") within the Index spreadsheet.
 So, the jobsheet OS25_CHEST lists them in the same order as they are filed in the map case in the Help Centre, the jobsheet OS25_MAPNO lists them in map-number order in west-to-east strips across Suffolk, and the jobsheet OS25_ALPHA lists them in alphabetical order of their community (so in the same order as in the main Index).
-As already suggested above, a few more maps may be found by searching specifically on "[map", which can identify the presence of useful pages of maps within books, if we've noticed them during our indexation — and the same applies to "[photo" Searches.
-Note that there are Categories of "Map" (single maps) and "Maps" (typically atlases).

 MAGAZINES AND MAGAZINE ARTICLES